 With Bookaway you can book tickets for a large range of types of transportation for each route.

-What I love about their website is they often have the cheapest options as well as the most luxurious ones.
+What I love about their website is they often have the cheapest options as well as the most luxurious (and hopefully comfortables) ones.

-So whether you're on a budget or looking for more comfort, you can find both options on Bookaway.
+So whether you're on a budget or looking for more comfort, you can book both options on Bookaway.

 And anyone who's traveling a lot will appreciate having all the different options on the same platform.